SebastianMettes/Numerical-Method-Functions/FalsePosition/README.md

 # falsePosition
+This folder contains falsePosition.m

-Function to estimate the roots of a given function.
+A Matlab Function to estimate the roots of a given function.

 ## function [root,fx,ea,iter] = falsePosition(func,xl,xu,es,maxiter)
 ### input:
 * func: the function handle being evaluated must use x as independent variable e.g. @(x)x^2 would be treated as f(x)=x^2